queryluke/masseffect-5e/static/data/programs/experimental_barrier_generator.md

 rarity: rare
 installation: false
 ---
-Convert 10 omni-gel into 1d4+4 black beads that measure 2 centimeter in diameter but weigh nothing.
+Convert 10 omni-gel into 1d4+4 black beads that measure 2 centimeters in diameter but weigh nothing.
 These beads are held in place on the user's wrist by the omni-tool's hard light field.

 As an action, you can launch a bead at a target location within 30m.
 The bead explodes on impact and is destroyed.
 Each